ankitects/faqs/src/the-2021-scheduler.md

 ### Undo

 The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, answer a different card, then undo each action in turn.
-Previous schedulers handled undo for review and non-review actions separately, so a non-review action would clear the review history, or the other way around.
+Previous schedulers handled undo for review and non-review actions separately, so performing an action for one would clear the undo history for the other.

 ### Daily limits